khandelwal/dev-guide/_pages/code-reviews.md

 title: "Code Reviews"
 ---

+Each pull request should be code reviewed by someone on your team who didn't contribute code to that request.

 # Code review checklist

+## Solution

+- [ ] Does the pull request reference the user story or bug?
+- [ ] Does the code solve the problem?

 ## Readability

 - [ ] Is the code commented?
 - [ ] Could the code be re-written so that the comments are not necessary?
+- [ ] Are the error messages informative?

 ## Testing